 - Cook the chicken thigh pieces for 4-5 minutes on each side or until browned. (see note)

-- Stir in the edamame at the last minute.
+- Stir in edamame at the last minute.
 Cook until warm, 3-4 minutes.

 - Serve with rice and garnish it with chopped serrano chili (if using), scallions, cilantro, and sesame seeds.

-Note: When cooking the chicken, make sure that each piece have enough room to brown.
+- When cooking the chicken, make sure that each piece have enough room to brown.
 If your pan is small, I’d recommend to cook the chicken into batches.
 You want to make sure that your chicken is throughly cooked before adding in the edamame and cashews.